||Dr. Stephen Morgan

 Money makes your business go.
 But don't try going to a bank to get it when you've just started in business.
 Banks normally make loans only to businesses with operating histories.
 This section will give you some alternatives, some strategies and some things to think about as you go about finding the money to make your business work.

 A banker's primary concern is your timely repayment of loans.
 The fuel to make loan payments come from your cash flow.
 So your management of cash flow is of utmost interest to your banker and you must convince the banker that you are an expert in making cash flow projections that safely include your loan payments.
-Here is more information on cash flow which is taken from session one of our Building My Own Business course.
+Here is more information on cash flow which is taken from session one of our Business Expansion course.

 As pointed out in the first session on picking a business, don't be discouraged by not having much money to start with.
 Many businesses can be started with no money at all.
 You can start small and humbly and grow one order at a time.
 Here is a sample, partial list of businesses you can start with very little cash: Businesses Requiring Little or No Money to Start.